dbos-inc/dbos-demo-apps/golang/cloudrun/README.md

 ## Cloud Run Integration

-We set the DBOS application version to the `K_REVISION` environement variable.
-We set the DBOS executor ID to the container's ID, obtained at startup from the GCP metadata server.
+We set the DBOS application version to the `K_REVISION` environment variable.

 ## Worker Pool Scaling